Breastfeeding Resource Page

 Benefits of Breastfeeding

-- See this La Leche League page for many articles on the benefits of breastfeeding.
+- See this La Leche League page for many benefits of breastfeeding.

 - Breastmilk has just the right balance of ingredients, providing all the nutrients your growing baby needs.

 - It is easier to digest than formula.